ValdemarOrn/SharpSoundDevice/Readme.md

 ## Current Limitations

 * **Currently the plugin bridge only supports one IAudioDevice per assembly!** That means, if you create more than one class inside your .NET assembly that implements this interface, it might not be able to load it.
 This is a limitation that may (or may not :) be changed in the future.
 Until then, **strictly one device per assembly, please!**
-* 32-Bit only (for now).
-64 bit support is scheduled.
-In theory, it should work just fine, I just haven't had the time to verify that it does.
-But you need to compile your own binaries (no 64 bit compiled binaries are currently available).
-	* Note that only the plugin bridge needs to be compiled specially. .NET assemblies, as long as they're compiled by Target: AnyCPU, will work with both 32 and 64 bit hosts.
 * Windows only.
 Linux support is a possibility by using Mono, but requires writing a new bridge adapter.
 * Bad things will happen if you attempt to load multiple plugins that use different versions of the SharpSoundDevice Library.
+Don't.

 ## To Build